 “I started working with Will when he was just 15 and now he is a man,” Simeon says.
 “He has this quiet strength about him.
-He doesn’t get rocked easily for a young guy – he is 21 turning 22 shortly.
+He doesn’t get rocked easily for a young guy.
 He just goes about his work.
 He is very good at dealing with change to trainings and injuries.
 He can accept when things are going well or not so well and just move through it.
 That’s one of his strengths.

 “Working with him has involved a massive amount of learning for me as well.
 Constantly shifting the approach – what worked three months ago might not work anymore because he has matured physically and adapted.
 So, the question is, how can we be sure his training is working and he is progressing?”